63Klabs/atlantis-cfn-configuration-repo-for-serverless-deployments/docs/Set-Up-via-Terraform-or-CDK.md

-# Terraform or CDK
+# Extend Using Terraform or CDK

-The AWS CLI commands and inputs can always be adapted to create a Terraform or AWS CDK process for creating and maintaining your roles.
+After understanding how templates, configuration files, and SAM works, you can deconstruct this repository and create your own solutions using SAM, AWS CLI, AWS CDK, or Terraform.